Identity that

 Crypto agility, honestly described

-Ed25519 today, with JWKS alg/kid hooks for ML-DSA when the Go stdlib lands it.
+Ed25519 today, with JWKS alg/kidhooks for ML-DSA when the Go stdlib lands it.
 Symmetric primitives (AES-256-GCM, SHA-256) already meet the post-quantum bar.
-We do not call Ed25519 quantum-safe — because it isn’t.
+We do not call Ed25519 quantum-safe, because it isn’t.

 XML-DSig SAML, properly verified

 Inbound SP signatures are cryptographically verified against the registered certificate, not presence-checked.
 Exclusive C14N, signs both Response and Assertion, RSA-SHA1 hard-rejected as a downgrade.
-Shipped 2026-04-13 — most SAML implementations don’t do this.
+Shipped 2026-04-13, most SAML implementations don’t do this.

 Our own ASN, our own racks

 AS64005, registered to KaritKarma directly with APNIC.
 Prefix 103.139.235.0/24 with valid RPKI ROA.
 Your network team can verify the origin on any BGP looking-glass.
-Not an AWS tenancy in trench coat.
+Not an AWS tenancy in a trench coat.

 Bangladesh data sovereignty